-- Relapse: A study published in the Journal of Substance Abuse Treatment Among the patients who tapered off buprenorphine, 64% relapsed within six months, compared to 26% of those who continued taking the medication. - Withdrawal symptoms: Tapering off opioid medications can also cause withdrawal symptoms, which can be uncomfortable and even dangerous in some cases. - $\ensuremath{\cdot}$ The severity can vary depending on the individual and the medication - Overdose: Another risk of tapering medication for OUD is an increased risk of overdose. - According to a study published in the Journal of Substance Abuse Treatment, patients who tapered off buprenorphine were more likely to experience a non-fatal overdose than those who continued taking the medication.
-Among the patients who tapered off buprenorphine, 12% experienced a non-fatal overdose within six months, compared to 2% of methode who continued taking the medication.expanded to 2% of
+- Relapse: A study published in the Journal of Substance Abuse Treatment Among the patients who tapered off buprenorphine, 64% relapsed within six months, compared to 26% of those who continued taking the medication. - Withdrawal symptoms: Tapering off opioid medications can also cause withdrawal symptoms, which can be uncomfortable and even dangerous in some cases. - The severity can vary depending on the individual and the medication - Overdose: Another risk of tapering medication for OUD is an increased risk of overdose. - According to a study published in the Journal of Substance Abuse Treatment, patients who tapered off buprenorphine were more likely to experience a non-fatal overdose than those who continued taking the medication.
+Among the patients who tapered off buprenorphine, 12% experienced a non-fatal overdose within six months, compared to 2% of the table of the medication.
+Manual table and the table of table of the table of tab